kangbojk/musician/draft.md

 Jazz, R&B, Boogie woogie, Bosanova, electric, there are a wide range of music genre you should try, feel the difference and play it!
 Keep in mind there's no computer in old days, we got lots of advantages!

 - Play public piano(try different piano)
+If you are lucky, you'll find some public pianos in your city.

+Go play it!

+Don't be shy because you're a beginner, every master was once a beginner.

+Enjoy yourself whether you played alone or played in public, music is meant to bring joy to people.

 - Share your progress
+Share your thoughts and progress in the form of blog or video.

+When you share your work publicly, you raise the chance to meet peopel as passion as you are.
+You might got the chance to grow together or collaborate.

+And that's why I start this project.
+Go and share it with the world!

 ## Move out your comfort zone
+Second mindset you should bear is move out your comfort zone consistently.

+To achieve advanced piano skills, you should try something that is a little challenging to you.

+Not too hard, not too easy, a little challenge brings you to another level.

+Playing the sheet you're familiar bring you satisify, but keep progressing makes you able to play lots of different sheet.

+How to effectively move out your comfort zone takes effort and perseverance.
+The reward will not arrive immediately, but when it comes, you'll glad you've always tried to challenge yourself.

 ## Break into small parts
+Third, break into small parts.

+Don't always start in the very beginning of a sheet.
+Start where you feel most friction.

+Sometimes a piano repertoire can get hundreds of bars, treat it as a huge master piece is like messing up a bool of wool.

+Break it!

+Slice into smaller piece that you feel you can handle it.

+Treat piano practicing as a video game level instead of a odyssey journey.

+When you played a video game, you restart where your character died.
+So as practing piano.
+Start at where you fail the most.
+Think how you would conquer those parts you fail most in the repertoire just like thinking how you will conquer the boss in video games.

+Divide it into small parts, conquer them individually!

 ## Use technology/tools